Kavita Devi (wrestler): Professional wrestling career

-Continental Wrestling Entertainment (2016–2017)

 On 24 February 2016, Kavita Dalal entered the promotion of The Great Khali named Continental Wrestling Entertainment, to begin her training as a professional wrestler.
 Devi made her debut for the promotion in June 2016, under the ring name Kavita, accepting the "Open Challenge" of B. B. Bull Bull before attacking her.
 On 25 June, she appeared with a new ring name, Hard KD, teaming with Sahil Sangwan in a losing effort against B. B. Bull Bull and Super Khalsa in the first mixed tag team match in promotion.
 Kavita cites her trainer The Great Khali as her main inspiration to become a professional wrestler.

-WWE (2017–2021)

 On 13 July, she was announced as one of the participants for the Mae Young Classic tournament.
 On 28 August, Kavita was eliminated in the first round by Dakota Kai.

 On 15 October 2017, WWE announced that Devi had signed a contract, and will start training at their Performance Center in January 2018.
 On 8 April 2018, Devi made her first appearance as part of the company while also making her WrestleMania debut at WrestleMania 34 competing during the inaugural WrestleMania Women's Battle Royal in which she was eliminated by Sarah Logan.
 On 19 April, Devi made her NXT Live event debut as a heel, teaming with Aliyah against Dakota Kai and Steffanie Newell in a losing effort.
 She participated in the Mae Young Classic 2018 but lost in the first round against a returning Kaitlyn.
 On 19 May 2021, it was announced that Devi was released from WWE.